 Students who successfully complete the TESL Graduate Certificate are eligible to apply to add K-12 ESOL (English to speakers of other languages) certification to an existing Missouri teaching certificate.
 A maximum of 6 semester hours of approved transfer credit may be applied to the certificate.
-For acceptance into this program, non-native speakers of English must score above 565 on the paper version of the International Test of English as a Foreign Language (TOEFL) or have an equivalent score on the computer or internet-based versions of that test (above 225 or 85, respectively).
+For acceptance into this program, non-native speakers of English must score above 565 on the paper version of the International Test of English as a Foreign Language (TÖEFL) or have an equivalent score on the computer or internet-based versions of that test (above 225 or 85, respectively).
 All applicants must have an undergraduate grade-point average of 2.70 or above.

 Sem.
 Hours

 REQUIRE D GRAD UATE COURSES 21

-lanaua ae Descri ption 3
+Langua ge Descri ption 3

-Linguistics
+4110 3

 OR

 ENGL 5110 Grammar for Teaching English

 as a Second Language 3

 ENGL 4120 Language & Culture 3

 ENGL 5120 Second-Language Acquisition 3

-ENGL 5800 TESL Methods 3
+ENGL 5800 TESL Methods

-ENGL 5820 Assessment and Professionalism in TESL
+ENGL 5820 Assessment and Professionalism in TESL 3

 TESL I c or II: Spok en or Written Language 3

+ENGL 5860 Teaching English as a Second Language I:

-ENGL 2800 The Spoken Language
+The Spoken Language 3

 OR

-ENGL 5870 Teaching English as a Second Language II:
+ENGL 5870 Teaching English as a Second Language II

 The Written Language 3

-ENGL 5890 Practicum in English as a Second Language .
-3
+ENGL 5890 Practicum in English as a Second Language e .3

-MINIMUM GRADUATE HOUR TOTAL
+MINIMU IM GRAD DUATE HOUR TOTAL 21